Water-135 - Water Quality - Cris Perez

 In this course you will:

-- Apply basic principles of chemistry to drinking water quality.
+- Apply basic principles of chemistry to water quality.

-- Apply basic principles of microbiology to drinking water quality.
+- Apply basic principles of microbiology to water quality.

-- Explain the basic categories and principles of drinking water quality regulations.
+- Explain basic categories and principles of water quality regulations.

-- Evaluate common field water quality analysis practices.
+- Compare various field water quality analysis practices.

 What to Expect in this Course

-Through reading the textbook, watching videos and participating in discussions, you will learn about the water quality and regulations.
+Through reading the textbook, watching videos and participating in discussions as well as interactive sessions using Kahoot, you will learn about the water quality and regulations.
 There are required bi-monthly quizzes as well as bi-monthly discussion posts.
 There is a midterm and final exam.
 Everything, including quizzes, discussion posts, midterm and the final exam, is open book.

-This is a synchronous class.
-This means that the class is held live the same time each week.
+This is a synchronous class and HyFlex.
+This means that the class is held live the same time each week and you are able to attend in person or online.
 You have to work on your own, engage with me and other students during the live class session, as well as in Canvas discussions (and in comments on your work) and make sure to turn in the work each Sunday by 11:59 p.m.

 Types of Assessments